IBM/Technology-Sandbox-Support/call-for-code-info/readme.md

 **[Video Analysis](https://sandbox.run.developer.ibm.com/#/cpext/video-analysis)**

 Extract meaningful insights from data using Watson Speech to Text and Natural Language Processing.
-To run this application, you need an IBM Cloud account.Participants registered for the 2022 Call for Code Global Challenge will receive instructions to set up a trial IBM Cloud account for 2022 that provides access to many free services without a credit card, including the ability to create Kubernetes clusters.
-To register for the Challenge, visit https://callforcode.bemyapp.com.
+To run this application, you need an IBM Cloud account.
+Participants registered for the 2022 Call for Code Global Challenge will receive instructions to set up a trial IBM Cloud account for 2022 that provides access to many free services without a credit card, including the ability to create Kubernetes clusters.
+To register for the Challenge, visit [https://callforcode.bemyapp.com](https://callforcode.bemyapp.com).

 **[Agro Smart Assistant](https://sandbox.run.developer.ibm.com/#/paext/agro-smart-assistant)**